Philip J. Reny

 Philip J. Reny is the Hugo F. Sonnenschein Distinguished Service Professor in Economics and in the college at the University of Chicago.
-Reny is known as an economic theorist and perhaps is best known for the textbook Advanced microeconomic theory written jointly with Geoffrey A. Jehle.
+Reny is an economic theorist and perhaps is best known for the textbook Advanced microeconomic theory written jointly with Geoffrey A. Jehle.
 He is a member of The American Academy of Arts and Sciences (since 2015), and was the Head Editor of Journal of Political Economy.
 In 1996, Reny became a fellow of the Econometric Society.
 He has also been a charter member of the Game Theory Society since 1999, and a fellow of the Society for the Advancement of Economic Theory starting in 2012.